fbonetti/elm-phoenix-socket/README.md

 to implement this library, I'd love to hear your feedback.
 I basically tried to model this library after the official javascript one, but that may not be the best approach.

+## Change log

+# v2.0.0

+- Client sends a heartbeat every 30 seconds (by default) to ensure that the connection stays healthy
+- The heartbeat can be turned off or set to a different interval

 ## To do: